aim-rsf/browseMetadata/README.md

 DATA TYPE ----->  CHARACTER

-ℹ Categorise this data element into one or more domains, e.g. 5 or 5,8:
+Categorise this data element into one or more domains, e.g. 5 or 5,8: 8

-1: 8
 ```
-We chose 8 because that corresponds to the 'Health' domain in the table.
+We chose to respond with '8' because that corresponds to the 'Health' domain in the table.
 More than one domain can be chosen.

 It will then ask us to write a note for this categorisation:

 ```
-ℹ Write a note to go with this decision (or 'N'):
+Write a note to go with this decision (or 'N'): N

-1: N
 ```

 After completing 20, it will then ask you to review the auto-categorisations it made.